The Method

 The real test is always in relationship.

 Individual development meets its real test in relationship.
 Working well with others — across difference, under pressure, through conflict and cross-functional collaboration — also requires knowledge and technique.
-Without it, talented individuals default to habitual patterns that generate friction and chronic inefficiency.
+Without it, everyone defaults to habitual patterns that generate friction and chronic inefficiency.

 03